vuapo-eth/ict2/ARCHITECTURE.md

 If it is decided to add UDP support for constrained devices, we might offer two pre-compile options:
 * only UDP for constrained devices
 * TCP+UDP for unconstrained devices

+### QUIC vs TCP

+Ict will use QUIC as transport protocol for gossip.
+Issues in TCP that QUIC solves:
+ * head-of-line blocking
+ * poor security
+ * slow handshakes
+ * inefficient congestion control

+Additionally, QUIC provides stream multiplexing which can be used for packet partitioning.

 ### Neighbors
 Instances of the Neighbor class model our neighboring nodes.
 In order to evaluate the quality of each neighbor, we count the amount of transactions we received from each node in a separate stats object.
 We regularly archive this Stats object and replace it with a new Stats instance starting all counts at zero.
 This happens after each round (a user defined time interval).
 The round duration is specified in the properties.